Alma Lavenson

-Alma Ruth Lavenson (May 20, 1897, in San Francisco – September 19, 1989 in Piedmont, California) was an American photographer active in the 1920s and 1930s.
+Alma Ruth Lavenson (May 20, 1897 – September 19, 1989) was an American photographer active in the 1920s and 1930s, who was born in San Francisco and died in Piedmont, California.
 She worked with and was a close friend of Ansel Adams, Imogen Cunningham, Edward Weston and other photographic masters of the period.

 Biography

 Lavenson was born to Amy Furth and Albert Lavenson, who was the son of German immigrants and the co-owner of Capwell Department Store in San Francisco.
 Growing up, Alma Lavenson attended both public and private schools in San Francisco.
 In 1919 she graduated from UC Berkeley with a bachelor's degree in psychology.
 Her first photos were snapshots of family and friends taken with a small Kodak camera.
 She learned to develop and print her negatives by watching a technician at an Oakland drugstore in the early 1920s, and from the technical information she found in popular magazines such as The Camera and Camera Craft.
 She traded her Kodak for a 1910 3 ¼" x 4 ¼" Ensign box reflex camera, fitting it with an inexpensive, uncorrected lens for the soft-focus quality of Pictorialism promoted by those magazines, and made weekend photographic expeditions with friends to the Oakland Estuary and Marin County.
+On April 22, 1922 Alma and her parents left for Europe on the Olympic covering the countries of France, Italy, Holland, Switzerland, Austria, Spain, Hungary, England, Belgium, and Germany.
+They returned October 3, 1922.
 In 1923 Lavenson spent seven months in Europe and kept a travel journal that she later typed and illustrated.
 In 1926 she traveled to Mexico, where she met Diego Rivera.